HarishAathiyan/ESP_OS/README.md

    * It does  comes with bluetooth mouse for ease of moving experience.

 # enabling the desktop mode:
   to enable the desktop mode you need to simply define as desktop or simple Mode in the beginning or just copy and paste this code in the main:

                  #define desktopMode
                  //#define simpleMode //comment this out if you need to use the desktop Mode!

+# enabling the Simple mode:
+  to enable the desktop mode you need to simply define as desktop or simple Mode in the beginning or just copy and paste this code in the main:

+                 //#define desktopMode //comment this out if you need to use the simple Mode!
+                 #define simpleMode